Estu0/rails-movie-watch-list/README.md

 <!-- Usage -->
 ## :eyes: Usage

-Use this space to tell a little more about your project and how it can be used.
-Show additional screenshots, code samples, demos or link to other resources
+This app enables you to create & delete lists of movie categories.
+Once a list is created movies can be added to it.

 <!-- Contributing -->
 ## :wave: Contributing